 Consider your product.
 Look at your competitors.
 Do they have affiliate programs?
 Could you make more money by being the FIRST ONE to mention and link your prospects to their products so that you now can profit whether your prospect buys from you OR them?

 Do you think this frees you to be more honest about pros and cons of all products in your field?
-Do you feel like this makes you more trustworthy and valuable than a sales person for one item alone?
+Do you feel like this makes you more trustworthy and valuable than a simple sales person for only one product line?

 Consider that working in this way builds you a following of prospects and competitors who look to you to help them solve their problems.
 You are their expert advisor.

-And do you think having a large audience of people interested in certain things is an audience you could advertise all sorts of things to?
-Not just your own, but others, too.
+And do you think having a large audience of people interested in a certain specific niche is an audience you could advertise all sorts of things to?

 They might even be a large enough audience that you could SELL advertising space to third parties.
 Get sponsored up and offer endorsements.